2024 United States state legislative elections: Redistricting

-Election predictions
+Electoral predictions

 Several sites and individuals publish predictions of competitive chambers.
 These predictions look at factors such as the strength of the party, the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assign ratings to each chambers, with the rating indicating the predicted advantage that a party has in winning that election.

 Analysts' predictions for competitive state legislative chambers largely mirrored the states they considered competitive in the presidential election, with some exceptions.
 Presidential battlegrounds Georgia, Nevada, and North Carolina were not considered competitive due to heavy gerrymandering in each state, while both legislative chambers in Alaska, Minnesota, (Note: The Minnesota Senate did not hold regularly-scheduled elections in 2024; however, a special election held concurrently with the November general election was set to decide control in the narrowly-divided chamber.) and New Hampshire were considered competitive despite not being characterized as presidential battlegrounds.
 In line with national predictions of an unpredictable and competitive presidential election, many analysts, including Louis Jacobson of Sabato's Crystal Ball saw neither party as having a distinct advantage towards making gains at the state legislative level, although others, including CNalysis, gave Democrats a slight edge in both net seat gain and net chamber gain, owed in part to favorable redistricting.